Book Appointment Now

 Which Procedures Are Unavailable or Limited in Bermuda?

 Many common procedures are either unavailable or extremely expensive in Bermuda.
+Bermudian patients also pay premium rates for imaging.
+See our overview of full-body MRI scan options across Latin America for affordable alternatives.
 The table below shows the reality Bermudians face when seeking care locally.

 | Medical Service | Reality in Bermuda | Estimated Cost |